b-cubed-eu/documentation/dev-guide/r-functions.md

 > I don’t think I can overstate this, but learning how to write functions changed how I think about code and how I think about solving problems. — Nicholas Tierney

 This same blog post also contains a simple example of how to turn existing code into a function.
-A more in depth description can be found in [the section on functions](https://r4ds.had.co.nz/functions.html#functions) in R for Data Science ([Wickham et al. 2023][wickham_2023]).
+A more in depth description can be found in [the section on functions](https://r4ds.had.co.nz/functions.html#functions) in R for Data Science.

 To summarize the why, you should use functions to: